 Toggle: English / Spanish

-Rubinstein-Taybi syndrome (RTS) is a genetic disease that involves broad thumbs and toes, short stature, distinctive facial features, and varying degrees of intellectual disability.
+Rubinstein-Taybi syndrome (RTS) is a genetic disease.
+It involves broad thumbs and toes, short stature, distinctive facial features, and varying degrees of intellectual disability.

 Rubinstein syndrome, RTS

-Most cases are sporadic (not passed down through families) and likely due to a new genetic defect that occurs either in the sperm or egg cells, or at the time of conception.
+Most cases are sporadic (not passed down through families).
+They are likely due to a new genetic defect that occurs either in the sperm or egg cells, or at the time of conception.

 - Broadening of the thumbs and big toes